Copula-based functional Bayes classification with principal components and partial least squares: Theoretical Asymptotic Properties

 or when $g_{j_r}$ has distinct behaviors in subgroups: \item $g_{j_r}=op (1)$ at $Y=1$, $1/g_{j_r}=op (1)$ at $Y=0$, with both $s_{j_r0}$ and $s_{j_r1}$ $\to 0$; \item $1/g_{j_r}=op (1)$ at $Y=1$, and $g_{j_r}=op (1)$ at $Y=0$. \end{enumerate} \end{theorem}

-Based on the structure of the log density ratio as described in Eq.(\ref{newsum}), Theorem \ref{theorem2} discusses the occurrence of perfect classification in two aspects: $g_j$ which mainly depicts the relative magnitude of score marginal densities at each $k=0, 1$, and also $s_{jk}$ which compares the correlation between scores conditioned at each group.
+Based on the structure of the log density ratio described in Eq.(\ref{newsum}), Theorem \ref{theorem2} discusses the occurrence of perfect classification in two aspects: $g_j$, which mainly depicts the relative magnitude of the score marginal densities at each $k=0, 1$; and $s_{jk}$, which compares the correlation between the scores conditioned at each group.
 Either part showing enough disparity between groups results in perfect classification.

-For example, in Theorem \ref{theorem2} a), when there exists a subsequence $g_{j_r} \to 0$ in probability, indicating the dominance of marginal densities by group $Y=0$, the misclassification tends to occur at $Y=1$.
-However, as $s_{j_r0} \to 0$, covariance of $\mathbf{u}_0$ conditioned at $Y=1$ would be much larger than at $Y=0$.
-As a consequence, the nonnegative $\mathbf{u}_0^T \mathbf{\Omega}_0^{-1} \mathbf{u}_0^T$ in Eq.(\ref{newsum}) with large variation when $Y=1$ would compensate to eventually avoid misclassifying $X$ to group $0$.
-When $g_{j_r}$ behaves perfectly as in case d), where the correspondent group marginal densities are dominant in each subgroup $Y=k$, we do not need to impose requirements on the copula correlation to achieve perfect classification.
+For example, in Theorem \ref{theorem2} a), when there exists a subsequence $g_{j_r} \to 0$ in probability, indicating the dominance of the marginal densities by the group $Y=0$, the misclassification tends to occur at $Y=1$.
+However, as $s_{j_r0} \to 0$, the covariance of $\mathbf{u}_0$ conditioned at $Y=1$ becomes much larger than at $Y=0$.
+As a result, the nonnegative $\mathbf{u}_0^T \mathbf{\Omega}_0^{-1} \mathbf{u}_0^T$ in Eq.(\ref{newsum}) with large variation when $Y=1$ compensates to eventually avoid misclassifying $X$ to group $0$.
+When $g_{j_r}$ behaves perfectly, as in case d), where the corresponding group marginal densities are dominant in each subgroup $Y=k$, we do not need to impose requirements on the copula correlation to achieve perfect classification.

-\begin{remark} Theorem \ref{theorem2} provides sufficient yet not necessary conditions for the Bayes classifier to achieve asymptotic perfect classification on data with unequal group eigenfunctions.
-Due to the optimality of the Bayes classifier in minimizing zero-one loss, various conditions from other functional classifiers to achieve asymptotic zero error rate also work for the Bayes classification.
-For example, Delaigle and Hall (2012a \cite{DH2012}) proposed conditions in terms of group eigenvalues and mean difference for the functional centroid classifier to reach perfect classification.
-These also work as sufficient conditions for $\mathbbm{1}\{\log Q_J^*(X)>0\}$ in our case.
-With a copula model, which is not found in previous work, Theorem \ref{theorem2} utilizes the relation between the scores' marginal densities and their correlations to reduce the error rate to zero asymptotically. \end{remark}
+\begin{remark} Theorem \ref{theorem2} provides sufficient, but not necessary conditions for the Bayes classifier to achieve asymptotic perfect classification under unequal group eigenfunctions.
+Owing to the optimality of the Bayes classifier in minimizing the zero-one loss, various conditions from other functional classifiers to achieve an asymptotically zero error also work here.
+For example, \cite{DH2012} proposed conditions in terms of group eigenvalues and the mean difference for the functional centroid classifier to reach perfect classification.
+These also work as sufficient conditions for $\mathds{1}\{\log Q_J^*(X)>0\}$ in our case.
+With a copula model, which is not found in previous work, Theorem \ref{theorem2} uses the relation between the scores' marginal densities and correlations to reduce the error rate to zero asymptotically. \end{remark}